TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 const blocksFromMarkdown = editor.markdownToBlocks(markdown);
 ```

+`returns:` The blocks parsed from the Markdown string.

-This function will try to create `Block` objects and `InlineNode` objects based on the Markdown syntax, though not all symbols are recognized.
+Tries to create `Block` and `InlineNode` objects based on Markdown syntax, though not all symbols are recognized.
 If BlockNote doesn't recognize a symbol, it will parse it as text.

 **Example**